Theatre | Media Performance & Production | Costuming & Cosplay | Theatre Education

-FSU Theatre is home to a BA in Theatre, with minor offerings in Theatre and Dance and certificates in General Theatre, Musical Theatre, and Dance.
-We produce an annual season of mainstage shows, including children's drama, musical theatre, African American drama, Classics and Play in a Day.
+FSU Theatre is home to a BA in Theatre with concentrations available in Media Performance, Media Production, Costuming & Cosplay, and Education (non-licensure), or students may pursue general theatre studies instead of a specific focus.
+We offer minors in Theatre, Dance, and Costuming & Cosplay.
+We produce an annual season of mainstage shows, including children's drama, musical theatre, African American drama, Shakespeare and other classics, Play in a Day, and screen performances.
 Our program is led by world-class faculty with strong ties to the professional field.
 With deep ties to the professional theatre community in and around Fayetteville, our program maximizes student potential.

 Why Choose Theatre?

 Our academic program includes an internship and other professional development so students may anticipate working in the field upon graduation.
-Many of our productions are part of the Kennedy Center American College Theatre Festival, which showcases work from the nation's leading college and university theatre.
 Graduates of our program have gone on to graduate school, teaching or professional work in the field.

 Where Will You Learn?

 Most FSU Theatre productions take place in our 200-seat Butler Theater in the heart of the east FSU campus.
 Equipped with state of the art lighting and sound technology and a fully furnished scene shop, Butler Theater is home to most of our mainstage shows and many of our classes.
 We occasionally produce shows in FSU's 1100-seat Seabrook Auditorium, including our children's production and special classics and musicals.

 Upcoming Events at FSU Theatre & Dance

 🎙️ Spoken Word Poetry Event